openmhealth/shimmer/README.md

 1. The server should now be running on `localhost` on port 8083.
 You can change the port number in the `application.yaml` file.
 1. Visit `http://localhost:8083` in a browser.

-### Setting up your credentials
+## Setting up your credentials

 You need to obtain authentication credentials, typically an OAuth client ID and client secret, for any shim you'd like to run.
 These are obtained from the developer websites of the third-party APIs.

-Once credentials are obtained for a particular API, navigate to the settings tab of the shim server UI and fill them in.
+Once credentials are obtained for a particular API, navigate to the settings tab of the Shimmer console and fill them in.

 (If you didn't build the UI, uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your new credentials and restart Jetty.
 If you installed using Docker, you can restart Jetty using `supervisorctl restart jetty`.
 If you installed manually, terminate your running Gradle process and restart it.)

-### Authorising access to a third-party user account from the UI
+## Authorising access to a third-party user account from the UI

 The data produced by a third-party API belongs to some user account registered on the third-party system.
 To allow a shim to read that data, you'll need to initiate an authorization process that lets the account holder grant the shim access to their data.